Skip to content

 Secretary

-Helen Chin is an Assistant Professor in the Department of Global and Community Health at George Mason University.
-She is a reproductive epidemiologist with an interest in environmental exposures.
+Helen Chin is an Assistant Professor in the Department of Global and Community Health.
 Her research interests are centered around investigating factors that adversely affect the reproductive health of women and girls, as well as their offspring.
-Her current focus is studying ovarian development and function from the minipuberty of infancy through the reproductive years.
+Her current focus is studying how endocrine disrupting exposures affect ovarian development and function.
+Read more

 CONTACT